elvisyjlin/deep-learning-chronicles/README.md

 * [Tippy.js v3.0.1](https://atomiks.github.io/tippyjs/)
 * A template page by Brady Wright (http://codepen.io/phasethree/pen/NNOvrW)

-The license of the template is described in `template-license.txt`.
+The license of the page template is described in `template-license.txt`.
+The favicon made by [Smashicons](https://www.flaticon.com/authors/smashicons) from www.flaticon.com is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).
+It is converted via https://www.favicon-generator.org.

 ## Data Collection